 Fixed deposits, Provident Fund (PF) and small savings

 Various investment avenues offer tax benefits*.
-It is important for you to evaluate the tradeoff between tax benefits and returns when investing
+It is essential for you to evaluate the tradeoff between tax benefits and returns when investing.

 Investing money in India is not that difficult if you follow the tips to invest money outlined above.
 Remember that the prudent way is to understand investments and start early.